TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/visual-basic/index.md

 {% endraw %}

-Hello World in Visual Basic was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [Visual Basic](https://sampleprograms.io/languages/visual-basic) was written by:

 - AaronLenoir
 - Jeremy Grifski

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 04 2018 13:58:37.
 The solution was first committed on May 04 2018 00:59:34.
 As a result, documentation below may be outdated.